davedawson/scrtchpd-lite/README.md

 A lightweight version of [scrtchpd](http://scrtchpd.com).
 You can see this special [10k Apart](https://a-k-apart.com/) version live at [lite.scrtchpd.com](lite.scrtchpd.com).

-scrtchpdLite a one page notepad app.
+scrtchpdLite is a single page notepad app.
 As you type, your notes are saved in your browser using `localStorage`.

+The original scrtchpd was built years ago using jQuery and a lot of plugins.
+It's such a straightforward app, so I've been curious if there was a way that I could recreate the app without any libraries or plugins.
+And when I saw this competition, I added an additional challenge, keep the whole thing under 10k!
+Turns out it's definitely possible, and I learned a ton in the process.

-After the initial functionality was built, I had a few `kb` to spare, so I added a few features:
+After the initial scrtchpd functionality was built, I had a few `kb` to spare, so I added a few new features:

 - **Type Size:** Using the + or - buttons, users can enlarge or shrink the text size of a note.
 This choice is saved in the app.
 - **Type Style:** Users can select either a sans-serif or serif typeface to use in the app.
 This choice is also saved in the app.